 According to Howtobeat.com Hellblade takes 7 1/2 hours to complete.
 9 hours if you are a completionist and want the 1000 Achievement on Xbox or the platinum trophy on PlayStation.
 The sequel needs to double that time.
 Senua as a character has the ability to be a staple and icon for Xbox.
 Give the gamer time to really get to know the character instead of finally falling in love then pulling the carpet with the credit roll.
 In my opinion, Hellblade 2 should run at a minimum of 15 hours.

 There are very few enemy types in the original Hellblade.
 Throughout the game, you encounter a handful of enemies that all look and play the same.
 The only real switch-up is that some of the enemies have an “elite form”.
 Which as a matter of fact is just a slightly stronger version of the original.
 As we dive deeper into the story of Senua adding in more variety of enemies is a big key.
 I personally do not want to feel as if I’m fighting the same enemy over and over.
 Of course, I understand every game has repeat enemies, however, Hellblade took that to the extreme.

-Fans can expect Hellblade 2 to release sometime in 2022 possibly late 2021.
+Fans can expect Hellblade 2 to release sometime in late 2022.
 What do you guys want in this highly anticipated sequel?
 Let us know in the comment section below.
 Additionally, come back for more Hellblade 2 coverage.